 What do I like?
 What kind of Travel Photographer do I want to be?

 To understand How to Become a Travel Photographer and answer to these key questions it is important to move towards a choice that is a result of your personality, of what you really like.
-Maybe you want to work as a humanitarian photographer or photojournalist and cover events in difficult areas of the planet to tell a story; Maybe you want to photograph for large hotel chains or tourism-related businesses, be a Wedding Travel Photographer or even just share your passion with others.
+Maybe you want to work as a Humanitarian Photographer or Photojournalist and cover events in difficult areas of the planet to tell a story; Maybe you want to photograph for large hotel chains or tourism-related businesses, be a Wedding Destination Photographer or even just share your passion with others.
 There is an important difference between one case and the other, and you will have to take it into account from the beginning.

 Don’t You Have a Clear Idea?